Spine decompositions and limit theorems for a class of critical superprocesses: Introduction

 It is well known that for a critical Galton-Watson process $\{(Z_n)_{n\in \mathbb N};P\}$, we have

 and

 where $\sigma^2$ is the variance of the offspring distribution and $\mathbf e$ is an exponential random variable with mean 1.
-The result \eqref{eq:Mot-1} was first proved by Kolmogorov in \cite{kolmogorov1938zur-losung} under a third moment condition, and the result \eqref{eq:Mot-2} is due to Yaglom \cite{yaglom1947certain}.
-For further references to these results, see \cite{harris2002the-theory, kesten1966the-galton-watson}.
-Ever since these pioneering works of Kolmogorov and Yaglom, lots of analogous results were obtained for more general critical branching processes.
-For continuous time critical branching processes, see \cite{athreya1972branching}; for discrete time multitype critical branching processes, see \cite{athreya1972branching, joffe1967on-multitype}; for continuous time multitype critical branching processes, see \cite{athreya1974functionals}; and for critical branching Markov processes, see \cite{asmussen1983branching}.
+The result \eqref{eq:Mot-1} was first proved by Kolmogorov in \cite{Kolmogorov1938Zur-losung} under a third moment condition, and the result \eqref{eq:Mot-2} is due to Yaglom \cite{Yaglom1947Certain}.
+For further references to these results, see \cite{Harris2002The-theory, KestenNeySpitzer1966The-Galton-Watson}.
+Ever since these pioneering papers of Kolmogorov and Yaglom, lots of analogous results have been obtained for more general critical branching processes.
+For continuous time critical branching processes, see \cite{AthreyaNey1972Branching}; for discrete time multitype critical branching processes, see \cite{AthreyaNey1972Branching, JoffeSpitzer1967On-multitype}; for continuous time multitype critical branching processes, see \cite{AthreyaNey1974Functionals}; and for critical branching Markov processes, see \cite{AsmussenHering1983Branching}.
 We will call results like \eqref{eq:Mot-1} Kolmogorov type results and results like \eqref{eq:Mot-2} Yaglom type results.
 Similar results have also been obtained for some superprocesses.
-Evans and Perkins \cite{evans1990measure-valued} obtained both Kolmogorov type and Yaglom type results for critical superprocesses when the branching mechanism is $(x,z) \mapsto z^2$ and the spatial motion satisfies some ergodicity conditions.
-Recently, Ren, Song and Zhang \cite{ren2015limit} obtained similar limit results for a class of critical superprocesses with general branching mechanisms and general spatial motions: Let $X=\{(X_t)_{t\geq 0};\mathbf P_\mu\}$ be a critical superprocess, in a locally compact separable metric space $E$, starting from a measure $\mu$, with its spatial motion being a Hunt process, and its branching mechanism being
+Evans and Perkins \cite{EvansPerkins1990Measure-valued} obtained both Kolmogorov type and Yaglom type results for critical superprocesses when the branching mechanism is $(x,z) \mapsto z^2$ and the spatial motion satisfies some ergodicity conditions.
+Recently, Ren, Song and Zhang \cite{RenSongZhang2015Limit} obtained similar limit results for a class of critical superprocesses with general branching mechanisms and general spatial motions.